 Meg has the toolkit of an evaluator and is skilled at developing logic models and theories of change, thinking innovatively about measurement, using qualitative and quantitative methods, and applying a continuous quality improvement lens to her work.
-Her interests include defining and measuring high quality early educational experiences, strengthening the early childhood and PreK-3rd grade workforce, engaging and partnering with families, and understanding the role of media and technology in children’s development.
+Her interests include strengthening the early childhood and PreK-3rd grade workforce, engaging and partnering with families, and understanding the role of media and technology in children’s development.

 Prior to joining the National P-3 Center, Meg worked as a research scientist in the Early Childhood Department at Child Trends.
 Throughout 10 years with Child Trends, she managed and supported multiple research and evaluation projects for government agencies, foundations, and non-profit groups at the national, state, and local levels.

 Meg has a Master’s degree in Public Policy from University of Minnesota’s Humphrey School of Public Affairs, and a Bachelor’s degree in Psychology from Macalester College.

 Roberta Ballard is a Research-to-Practice Associate with the National P-3 Center at the University of Colorado Denver’s School of Education and Human Development.
 Roberta is dedicated to increasing the quality of learning opportunities provided to children from birth through 3rd grade.
 She is passionate about supporting ECE and K-12 leaders to examine and improve their practices through the use of research and evaluation.